Arranmore

-Árainn Mhór (English name: Arranmore) is an island off the west coast of County Donegal, Ireland.
-Arranmore is the largest inhabited island of County Donegal, with a population of 469 in 2016, but has had a gradually falling native population since the 1990s.
+Árainn Mhór (English name: Arranmore) is an island off the west coast of County Donegal in Ulster, the northern province in Ireland.
+Arranmore is the largest inhabited island of County Donegal, with a population of 478 in 2022, but has had a gradually falling native population since the 1990s.
 Its main settlement is Leabgarrow.
 The island is part of the Gaeltacht, with most of the inhabitants speaking Ulster Irish.

-It is also known in English as Arran Island (not to be confused with the Aran Islands off Galway Bay or the Scottish Isle of Arran).
+It is also known in English as Aran Island (not to be confused with the Aran Islands off Galway Bay or the Scottish Isle of Arran).
 In Irish it was traditionally called Árainn; the adjective mór (large) was added fairly recently.
 It was also sometimes called Árainn Uí Dhomhnaill, 'Aran of the O'Donnells'.

 Appeal to foreigners

 In 2019, islanders wrote open letters to the United States and Australia, asking people to consider moving to the island.
 They encouraged both populations to come to the less crowded island and enjoy "time for living".
 In 2022, following the 2022 Russian invasion of Ukraine, the island became a refuge for Ukrainian refugees who were resettled in Ireland.